-Another important observation is that when 2 or more factors are both essential for disease occurrence, it is difficult to attribute a specific proportion of the disease occurrence to any single causal factor.
-For example, in children that had all 3 factors-STREP, RSV and Stressors -it would be impossible to decide the unique importance of each factor.
-Our model indicates that once any 2 of the 3 were present, then CRD would occur and the presence of the third factor is of no importance causally; thus 'timing is everything'.
+Another important observation is that, when 2 or more factors are both essential for disease occurrence, it is difficult to attribute a specific proportion of the disease occurrence to any single causal factor.
+For example, in cattle that had all 3 factors, Mh, BRSV and Stressors-it would be impossible to decide the unique importance of each factor.
+Our model indicates that once any 2 of the 3 were present, then BRD would occur and the presence of the third factor is of no importance causally; thus, as the saying goes 'timing is everything'.
 Certainly, because the frequency of co-factors can vary from subgroup to subgroup, as with relative risk measures, one should not think of $AF_p$ as being a 'universal' measure of importance.

-Whereas the $AF_p$ is an extremely useful measure of importance, we also need to be aware of the prevention paradox (De Vreese, 2009).
+Whereas the $AF_p$ is an extremely useful measure of importance, we also need to be aware of the 'prevention paradox' (De Vreese, 2009).
 As an example, suppose that the $AF_p$ for a factor (eg a vaccine) is 50%.
-This would suggest that if the prevalence of the disease in unvaccinated children was 6%, and if we fully vaccinated the population, only 3% of the subjects would develop the disease.
+This would suggest that if the prevalence of the disease in unvaccinated subjects was 6%, then if we fully vaccinated the population only 3% of the subjects would develop the disease.
 Indeed, this is an important reduction for the population.
 However, 94% of the subjects we vaccinated would not have developed the disease if left unvaccinated, and half of those who would have developed the disease in the absence of vaccination developed it anyway despite being vaccinated.
 Thus, when proposing to implement our findings, we need to be aware of the costs and the possible side-effects of the proposed policy or program.
-The average person in the target population might not perceive the same benefits as we do.